Spearfoot/FreeNAS-scripts/README.md

 boomer-FreeNAS-9.10.2-U2-e1497f2-20170315224905.db
 ```

-Edit this script and specify the target dataset where you want the backup files copied.
+Edit this script and set variable `configdir` to specify the target dataset where you want the backup files copied.

 Optional features:
-* Specify your email address to receive notification messages whenever the script executes.
+* Specify your email address in variable `email` to receive notification messages whenever the script executes.
 * Specify your ESXi short hostname to backup the ESXi server configuration file.
 These backup filenames are formed from the hostname and date in this format: _hostname-configBundle-date.tgz_.
 Here is an example from a recent backup on my server named _felix_, on which _boomer_ is a guest:

   ```